The last thing you need is a tidal pool of sewage infiltrating your basement.

 You’ve already spent thousands of dollars and countless hours converting your concrete dungeon into a comfortable living space.

-Sump Pumps Direct carries a complete line of home monitoring devices, ranging from simple sump pump alarms to sophisticated systems that automatically call your cell phone if your basement is flooding.
+Sump Pumps Direct carries a complete line of sump pump alarm systems, ranging from simple beeping alarms to sophisticated smart systems that automatically text or email you if an issue is detected.

 Why get flood insurance?
 Simple.
 The majority of people who purchase flood insurance or take other precautions do so only after they've experienced basement flooding.
 It's a costly mistake that we hope you don't also make.